 If they were to pick any pose for manga Sailor Moon to stand in this HAD to be it.
 It’s iconic to both the anime and the manga, but the leg positions are almost manga specific, and recognizable for fans.

 The sculpt is great.
 Besides a few hardly noticeable seam lines around her neck and legs the only real issue with the sculpt is the massive size of her hands.
 While it’s not particularly noticeable on display, once it’s pointed out or noticed it’s hard to stop seeing it (I’m so sorry).
 Don’t let it detract from the figure though.
-Her hands are still well sculpted, and the rest of her is still drop dead beautiful for her tiny size.
+Her hands are still well sculpted, and the rest of her is still beautiful, especially for her tiny size.

 A minor paint flaw at a seam line in her boot.